cocomoff/RecTour2023-reproduce/documents/1-preparing-data.md

 - (IJCAI2015 dataset): https://sites.google.com/site/limkwanhui/datacode#ijcai15
 - (CIKM2016 dataset): https://bitbucket.org/d-chen/tour-cikm16/src/master/data/

-The directory `public-data/` contains modified data (e.g., modify small errors and update formats for consistency) from the above public datasets.
+The directory `public-data/` contains modified data from the above public datasets.
 We encourages users of these datasets to cite the following papers:

 - Kwan Hui Lim, Jeffrey Chan, Christopher Leckie and Shanika Karunasekera.
 "Personalized Tour Recommendation based on User Interests and Points of Interest Visit Durations".
 IJCAI2015.
 - Dawei Chen, Cheng Soon Ong and Lexing Xie.
 "Learning Points and Routes to Recommend Trajectories".
 CIKM2016.

+Note that `modified data` means we download raw data from the above two links and edit them as follows.

+- Fixed delimiter (`;`, `,`) are unified.
+- Column names (e.g., `poiLat` and `lat`) are unified.
+- Spatial error in Osaka data (latitude and longitude of PoiID 26 is incorrect) is removed.